Payum/Payum/src/Payum/Core/Resources/docs/the-architecture.md

 Before you are redirected to the gateway side, you may want to store data somewhere, right?
 We take care of that too.
 This is handled by _[storage][storage-interface]_ and its _[storage extension][storage-extension-interface]_ for payment.
 The extension can solve two tasks.
 First it can save a model after the request is processed.
 Second, it can find a model by its id before the request is processed.
-Currently [Doctrine][doctrine-storage] and [filesystem][filesystem-storage] (use it for tests only!) storages are supported.
+Currently [Doctrine][doctrine-storage] [Zend Table Gateway][zend-table-gateway] and [filesystem][filesystem-storage] (use it for tests only!) storages are supported.

 ```php
 <?php